homan712/Two-Tiered-Web-Client-Server-Application/README.md

-Click into the project 1 folder first, then click the application link
+Click into the project 1 folder first.

 Application link